-Silk route is referred to a trade route between China and other South Asian and other European nations.
-One of them is known as the Sikkim Old Silk Route.
-This route is a hilly Road connect Lhasa in Tibet via the Jelep La Pass to India.
-This route now are the parts eastern Sikkim and West Bengal.
+Silk Route Tour Packages is referred to a trade route between China and other South Asian and other European nations.
+One of them is in India, known as the Sikkim Silk Route.
+This route is a hilly Road connect Lhasa via the Jelep La Pass to India.
+This route is now are the parts eastern Sikkim and West Bengal.

 Silk route is referred to a trade route between China and other South Asian and other European nations.
-One of them is known as the Sikkim Old Silk Route.
+One of them is popularly covered on the Sikkim Silk Route Tour Packages.
 This route is a hilly Road connect Lhasa in Tibet via the Jelep La Pass to India.
 This route now are the parts eastern Sikkim and West Bengal.
 This route is a mix of ancient history and a rare geographical and natural landscape of eternal beauty.
 Today what we refer to Silk route is the trail starting from Kalimpong onwards moves ahead via Alagarh, Pedong cross into Sikkim side, then onwards towards the Zuluk, Nathang Valley, Jelep La Pass and ends at Nathula Pass.

-How To Visit- Old Sikkim Silk Route Tour Packages
+How To Visit- Old Sikkim Silk Route Tour Package

 Permits & Who Are Allowed